Alexeihxc/VM-Cybersecurity/README.md

 # VM-Cybersecurity
-This repository contains my personal writeups and notes for vulnerable machines and challenges I've completed.
+This repository contains my personal writeups, walkthroughs, and notes for vulnerable machines and cybersecurity challenges I have completed.
+It serves as both a learning journal and a reference for tools, techniques, and methodologies.